- University >

 Benefits and risks of radiation in medicine

-prof Dr. Klemens Zink, THM FB Life Science Engineering
+Prof. Dr. Klemens Zink, THM Department of Life Science Engineering

 discussion and exchange of ideas